-This object-oriented perspective is further illustrated with two main categories of causes with material continuity: (i) manufacture and (ii) movement cases.6 Manufacture cases involve changes in an object's form or constitution, while movement examples involve changes in an object's spatial location.
+This object-oriented perspective is further illustrated with two main categories of causes with material continuity: (i) manufacture and (ii) movement cases.9 Manufacture cases involve changes in an object's form or constitution, while movement examples involve changes in an object's spatial location.
 Manufacture cases involve tracking some starting material as it undergoes a sequence of transformations, which culminate in a final product.
 These are associated with processes such as metamorphosis, synthesis, development, growth, transformation, maturation, and so on.
-Movement cases, on the other hand, involve tracking an object's change in location, such as movement of blood through vascular pathways, water flowing along channels, and a toy car moving along a race track.
+Movement cases, on the other hand, involve tracking an object's change in location, such as movement of blood through vascular pathways, water flowing along channels, and a ball rolling along an incline.
 These cases are associated with "object-oriented" explanatory why-questions, such as "What does X develop into over time?" and "Where does X move to over time?".
 While these questions are "locked-in" or "tethered" to a particular object (from cause to effect) other common causal-explanatory questions lack this feature.

 These manufacturing and movement cases both meet a minimal interventionist criterion.
-In these examples each upstream change in the constitution or spatial location of an object "makes a difference" to an immediately downstream change.7 While these cases primarily focus on changes to some single object of interest, they include many other causal factors that guide, channel, and direct the object as it undergoes these changes.
+In these examples each upstream change in the constitution or spatial location of an object "makes a difference" to an immediately downstream effect.10 While these cases primarily focus on changes to some single object of interest, they include many other causal factors that guide, channel, and direct the object as it undergoes these changes.
 In order to see this, consider manufacturing examples in which some starting material is used to produce a final product.
-These examples bear similarity to Aristotle's notion of "material causation" in which some material is the substance "out of which" a particular product is made (Lennox 2001a).
-For example, a block of marble that is sculpted into a statue is a material cause of the statue.8 The material cause is often associated with an
+These examples bear similarity to Aristotle's notion of "material causation" in which some material is the substance "out of which" a particular product is made (Physics B;194^b 26-9) 11.
+For example, a block of marble that is sculpted into a statue is a material cause of the statue.12 The material cause is